rubocode/vision-lk/background/mindsets/essentials/questions/account-in-the-sky.md

 If actions have consequences and there is free will, we can keep track of actions.

-If we are to make people accountable, we need to keep perfect account.
+If we are to make people accountable, we need to keep perfect accounts.

 People can't do this, as it will always be imprfect.